2507612boss-byte/eduard-pil-biography-/README.en.md

 **Theory:**

 * the theory of economic crises;
 * the theory of complexity in machining complex body parts on Machining Center (MC).
+There are no analogous works on this topic in the world.
 In addition, he developed the following mathematical models:

 **Mathematical models:**